namin/argument-debugger/output.md

 🔍 ISSUES FOUND:
   - false_dichotomy: False dichotomy: presents only two options when more may exist

-🔧 SUGGESTED REPAIRS:
+🔧 SUGGESTED REPAIRS (ranked):
+  1. [add_premise] Score: 0.66
-  - add_premise: Acknowledge alternative options beyond the presented dichotomy → "That dichotomy ignores possibilities such as: God exists and is benevolent but operates according to a morality that is incomprehensible to humans, God exists and is benevolent but allows suffering for a greater good or to enable free will, or God exists and is both benevolent and limited in power, thus unable to prevent all suffering."
+     Acknowledge alternative options beyond the presented dichotomy → "The argument ignores possibilities such as: God exists and has a definition of benevolence that differs from human understanding, God exists and allows suffering for a greater, ultimately benevolent purpose, or God exists and is limited in power or ability to intervene in the world."
+     (Scores: minimality=0.60, plausibility=0.85, relevance=1.00, evidence_quality=0.00)

 ## EXAMPLE 2
 Argument: Crime rates have increased in our city.